- Cash Management

 “The days where interest rates were kept artificially low are coming to an end,” says Schwechel.
 “Businesses are realizing that they need to reconsider how they use credit in an environment where the Fed won’t suppress rates as they’ve done in the past.”

 In this changing environment, Schwechel notes that a savvy business bank can be a tremendous ally when it comes to borrowing smart and adjusting a business’ credit portfolio to leverage cash flow, the changing rates environment and taking advantage of the new tax laws.

 A Broad Step Back

 When you consider the big picture, there’s more than enough reason for business owners to be optimistic.
 The main challenge—low unemployment and a small skilled labor market—will impact everyone, however, the economy continues to show positive signs that bode well for the future.

 The key for any business will be to stay on top of economic developments and the day-to-day and making adjustments as needed.
 A seasoned business banking partner can be a valuable ally.
 “Most business bankers consider themselves business partners with their clients,” says Dornfeldt.
 “While they may not be shareholders, they do have a stake in the business’ success.”

 We’re Here to Help

 At First Bank Financial Centre we understand that every business owner has a passion.
 Ours is to help you understand the real-world factors that impact your business, so you can turn your passion into long-term success.

 If you have questions or just want a perspective from an experienced business bank, we’re here to help.
-Please contact Gary Sherwin, Vice President Cash Management at (262) 560-2073 or for your commercial lending needs, call Matt Schwechel, Senior Vice President, Director of Commercial Lending at (262) 670-3021.
+Please contact Morgan Dornfeldt, Cash Management Advisor at (262) 560-6365 or for your commercial lending needs, call Matt Schwechel, Senior Vice President, Director of Commercial Lending at (262) 670-3021.
 We look forward to hearing from you.